protobuf:generate-test

 <liteOnly>

-These are bare-bones sources that do not contain most of the metadata that regular Protobuf sources contain, and are designed for low-latency/low-overhead scenarios.
+These are bare-bones sources that do not contain most of the metadata that regular protobuf sources contain, and are designed for low-latency/low-overhead scenarios.

 See the protobuf documentation for the pros and cons of this.